How Faculty Can Craft a Research Story for Promotion and Tenure

 • Communicate the significance of your work to colleagues across disciplines

-• Demonstrate the ways your scholarship and research is aligned with institutional goals and missions
+• Demonstrate how your scholarship aligns with institutional goals and priorities

 A coherent story can turn an impressive list of accomplishments into a strong case for recognition and advancement.